wolfsokar/CustomBurp/README.md

-# CustomBurp
-Burp Extension Sample
+# CustomBurp - Burp Extension Sample

-This is a Burp extension designed for learninig, you can read the full article at this link/
+This is a Burp extension designed for learning, you can read the full article at this link.